Is there anything better than a perfectly organized home?

 Especially for those that conduct business at home or frequently work remotely, the home office is a place where you need to be productive.
 Having a clutter-free and well organized office space can help you stay productive and enable you to do your best work.

-Common problems with home office organization
+Common hurdles with organizing a home office

 - Paper clutter is one of the most common problems in an office space.